As Wairarapa continues to fail me in the provision of Malaysian food, I decided it was time to learn how to cook laksa.

-- Add the red curry paste and garlic, and simmer it for a minute or two.
+- Add the curry paste and garlic, and simmer it for a minute or two.

 - Add the cauliflower, broccoli and capsicum and cook for couple of minutes.

-- Add the mushrooms and chili sauce and cooking for another minute or two.
+- Add the mushrooms and chili sauce and cook for another minute or two.